Juniper/open-register-design-tool/README.md

   - XML and text file register descriptions
   - SystemRDL and JSpec (conversion)

 Easiest way to get started with ordt is to download a runnable jar from the release area.
+Ordt documentation can be found [here](https://github.com/Juniper/open-register-design-tool/wiki).